stampit-org/docs/composers.md

 ## Other ways to add composers

-Exactly the same stamp can be created in few other ways.
+Exactly the same stamp can be created in few ways.
 Here they all are.

 ```js
 function myDebugComposer ({ stamp, composables }) {